Lake Garda: a beach and activity holiday rolled into one..

 A series of lakeside markets work their way up and down the towns on both sides of Lake Garda.
 Each town has its own market day, and they start early – the markets have usually packed up and gone by lunchtime.
 The markets are great fun, as is the haggling.
 Sirmione’s nearest markets are on Mondays at Colombare (just south of the town) and Fridays at Lugana di Sirmione (a few minutes to the south-east).
 If you’re staying in Sirmione old town, you’re better off combining a market visit with a ferry trip to Bardolino or the town of Garda.
 In Bardolino, the market arrives early on Thursday morning and stretches right along the lakeside path, filling the harbour area, and in Garda town it arrives on Friday morning, also spanning the lake shore around the harbour.
 To enjoy the markets at their best, think about catching an early ferry and buying a South of the Lake ticket, a one-day, hop-on hop-off ticket that gets you ferry travel between any of the towns along the southern coast of Lake Garda, so you can visit more than one town in a day.

-As you can probably imagine, the lakeside spaces offer dozens of great beaches.
+If you are travelling with kids, you must visit one of the dozens of great beaches around Lake Garda.
 The best include the Lido delle Bionde beach, about 15 minutes’ from Sirmione, with large, smooth clay rocks, outdoor thermal pools and water that’s said to be the clearest anywhere in Lake Garda, which is like saying its cooking is the best in Italy, i.e. quite something.
 Just in front of the Grotto of Catullus in Sirmione, meanwhile, there’s a natural beach of smooth white rock that make the perfect bathing spot: with history behind you, the Dolomites stretching away in the distance in front of you and the waters of Lake Garda all around you, you’ll wonder why you ever bothered with crowded and sandy.